kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_little_something_before_you_read.md

 ## About The Author
 My name is Kaiser Wang, an awesome backend programmer and self-motivated researcher.
 I'm a recent CS-related graduate student from Carnegie Mellon University, Pittsburgh, PA 15213.
-On this website, I will keep on authoring posts concerning algorithms, maths/statistics, machine learning/deep learning, as well as personal stuffs.
-Again, thanks for reading, and please keep an eye on what's going on here!Although I haven't activated the comment functionality provided by [commento.io](https://commento.io), I will be very appreciative if you can contact me via kaiw1atcmu[at]sina.com for any issues or suggestions concerning this tech blog.
+On this website, I will keep on authoring posts concerning algorithms, maths/statistics, machine learning/deep learning, as well as personal stuff.
+Again, thanks for reading, and please keep an eye on what's going on here!
+Although I haven't activated the comment functionality provided by [commento.io](https://commento.io), I will be very appreciative if you can contact me via kaiw1atcmu[at]sina.com for any issues or suggestions concerning this tech blog.